ilovehackathons/rust-learning-projects/README.md

 - `echo $PATH` to check if Rust is in your execution path
 - `rustup update` to check for updates and install them
 - `rustup self uninstall` to remove Rust from your system
+- `git status --ignored -uall` (nothing to do with Rust, but still interesting)
 ### Cargo
 - `cargo new` to create a new project
 - `cargo build` to compile the source code